 To bring Moxie’s state-of-the-art technology to as many families as possible, we knew the price point needed to be much more affordable than robots of the past AND present.
 Existing social robots are priced as high as $17,000 (the price of a car!) which is just not realistic for most families.
 Sony’s Aibo, an amazing and highly advanced companion robot, is nearly $3,000.
 Even at this lower end, our team knew that most families could not afford a robot at these prices.
 We had to get the price of Moxie close to the price of a smartphone to be able to really make an impact.

 Value of Moxie

-Moxie will be offered for at $1,699 with 12 months of subscription service included (normally $59.99 per month, if paid monthly).
+Moxie is now offered at $999 with 12 months of subscription service paid separately (for $39.99 per month).
 The subscription service covers the service of unlimited cloud computing resources (used to process Moxie's speech recognition) and provides access to our full ecosystem including:

 - Regular content updates (different themes each week)

 - Insights in the companion Embodied Moxie Parent App

 - Full access to our portal for kids (globalroboticslab.com) with additional activities and games